Familiar Microsoft tools, applications and interfaces, with business intelligence tools built in, for self-service, collaborative BI.

 Azure Machine Learning - a cloud service providing a self-contained design and modelling application with simple drag and drop interface.
 Developers and analysts are able to load, profile and cleanse data to develop models using predefined algorithms (as well as custom R or Python scripts).
 Interfacing with the model can be done using REST APIs making integration with the BI environment simple.

-SQL Server 2016 provides R Services which enables R code to be executed in T-SQL over datasets in the SQL Server database.
+SQL Server provides R Services, enabling R code to be executed in T-SQL over datasets in the SQL Server database.

 Power BI Desktop allows R scripts to be run over datasets and also provides the R visualisation component.